Trump's disinfectant ideas horrify doctors and academics

 Donyai said people worried about the new coronavirus and the disease it causes should seek help from a qualified doctor or pharmacist, and “not take unfounded and off-the-cuff comments as actual advice.”

-Donyai said previous comments by Trump had already been linked to people self-administering medicines or other products in ways that make them poisonous.
+Donyai said previous comments by Trump touting hydroxychloroquine had already been linked to people “mistakenly poisoning themselves.”

-“We have already seen people mistakenly poisoning themselves by taking chloroquine when their hopes were raised by unscientific comments,” Donyai said.

 Robert Reich, a professor of public policy at the University of California at Berkeley and a former U.S. labor secretary, added on Twitter: “Trump’s briefings are actively endangering the public’s health.
 Please don’t drink disinfectant.”

+The U.S. Justice Department last week was granted by a court in Florida a temporary injunction to halt the sale of industrial bleach products by an organization called Genesis II Church of Health and Healing, which was marketing it as a cure for autism and AIDS.

-Reporting by Kate Kelland; Additional reporting by Steve Holland, Lisa Lambert, and Raphael Satter in Washington; Editing by William Maclean and Howard Goller
+Reporting by Kate Kelland; Additional reporting by Steve Holland, Lisa Lambert, and Raphael Satter in Washington; Editing by William Maclean, Howard Goller and Will Dunham